fabiolb/fabio/docs/content/quickstart/_index.md

 	This assumes that a consul agent is running on `localhost:8500`.

+	If you want to run fabio within Docker look [here](/feature/docker/) for more infos.

 	Watch the log output how fabio picks up the route to your service.

 6. Try starting/stopping your service to see how the routing table changes instantly.